yogonwa/NobelLM/rag/README.md

 # Query Engine – NobelLM RAG

+**🚨 Migration Notice (June 2025):**
+- NobelLM now uses a React/Vite frontend (see `/frontend`) and FastAPI backend.
+- The Streamlit UI is deprecated.
+- All RAG logic remains in this module, but UI and API integration are now handled by the new frontend/backend stack.

 **Status: COMPLETE as of June 2025.**

 This module provides a modular, extensible, and testable interface for querying the Nobel Literature corpus using retrieval-augmented generation (RAG).